FIWARE/tutorials.Identity-Management/README.md

 The REST API is also able to create and amend users without their own interaction - this could be useful for bulk CRUD actions for example.

+> [!NOTE]
-> **Note** - an eMail server must be configured to send out invites properly, otherwise the invitation may be deleted as
+>  An eMail server must be configured to send out invites properly, otherwise the invitation may be deleted as
 > spam.
 For testing purposes, it is easier to update the users table directly: `update user set enabled = 1;`

 All the CRUD actions for Users require an `X-Auth-token` header from a previously logged in administrative user to be